arangodb/docs/arangograph/notebooks.md

 - `%whichGraph` - returns the graph name that is currently selected.
 - `%createGraph graphName` - creates a named graph.
 - `%selectGraph graphName` - selects the graph as the current graph.
-- `%useGraph graphName` - uses the graph as the current graph; shares the same function with `%selectGraph`.
+- `%useGraph graphName` - uses the graph as the current graph;
+  alias for `%selectGraph`.
 - `%getGraph graphName` - gets the graph for variable assignment, e.g. `studentGraph` = `%getGraph student-graph`.
 - `%deleteGraph graphName` - deletes a graph.